Italy rescues another abandoned migrant ship

 Smugglers set autopilot course in international waters and jump onto a smaller vessel to escape, she said.

-Italy discontinued Mare Nostrum partly due to public concern over the 114-million-euro ($137 million) bill the mission racked up in its first year.
+Italy discontinued Mare Nostrum partly due to public concern over the 114-million-euro (89 million pounds) bill the mission racked up in its first year.
 Human rights groups warned that closing the mission would endanger more lives.

 (Reporting by Steve Scherer, Editing by Angus MacSwan)